-4.4.8.
-Budget and Justification
+4.4.8 Budget and Justification

 Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, supplies, contractual expenses, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis.
-Applications requesting more than the maximum allowed cost (total costs) as specified in section 2.9 will be administratively withdrawn.
+Applications requesting more than the maximum allowed cost (total costs) as specified in section 2.7 will be administratively withdrawn.

 - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
-CPRIT funds may be used to send up to 2 people to the conference. - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+CPRIT funds may be used to send up to 2 people to the conference.
+Meals are not reimbursable for trips that do not include an overnight stay. - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

-4.4.9.
-Current and Pending Support and Sources of Funding
+4.4.9 Current and Pending Support and Sources of Funding